coinfloor/API/WEBSOCKET-README.md

 ```

 `bid` and `ask` are the numeric identifiers of the bid and ask orders, respectively, that matched.
 Either (but not both) may be omitted if the corresponding side of the trade was a market order.

+`bid_tonce` and `ask_tonce` are the tonces given in the `PlaceOrder` commands that opened the bid and ask orders, respectively, or **null** if the respective command did not specify a tonce.
+These fields are present only if the recipient of the notification is the buyer or seller, respectively.

 `base` and `counter` are the asset codes of the base and counter assets of the orders.